xyphro/UsbGpib/README.md

 All those goals are met.

+# 13th Januart '24 update

+New year, new update :-)

+I realized a user suggestion, which is a better human readable interface to the internal instrument settings.
+This also exposes new functionality, e.g. shortening of the visa ressource string, adjustable delayed application of AutoID featured, ...
+The read termination setting can now be set in a volatile way and also be read back.

+A slight issue sneaked in also and got fixed: After an instrument clear the next GPIB transfer timed out.
+Nobody found it so far though :-) But I fixed it.

 # 19th December '23 update

 Finally I made it - the new HW design is on this page.
 As I had to restructure the repository a bit it took quite a while.